 Surrender with grace the need to attach to any negative criticisms- not doing it right, perfectly, not the right time or place…just do it.
 Observe your mind wanting to control the process, intensity, stimuli and or expression.
 Suspend your inner-critic’s negative judgement.
 Cultivating compassion is an act of self love in action.

-Meditation disciplines helps us thrive in all our relationship, beginning with ourselves.
+Meditation disciplines helps to silence the inner critic.
+Condtioned thinking is self-limiting.
 Although any change is daunting at first…soon it becomes effortless to want to be doing everything through a meditative mind-set …compassion can be in every breath, every action – everything.

 Meditation can be beautifully explained in metaphors: “Washing the dishes to wash the dishes” by Thich Nhat Hanh about how to be mindful in everything I do..from the mundane to the magical, one of my favourite TNH teachings is: The cup in your hands.